 Heralded as ones to watch in 2018 – LYLO showcased at SXSW, playing seven shows in six days including Hotel Vegas, Radio Milk and the legendary Music For Listeners day party.
 Back in Glasgow LYLO supported Porches, Molly Nilsson, Juniore and Belle & Sebastian at their huge outdoor show in the summer.
-Their album ‘Post Era’ launched at a sold out Stereo in January gained fans across the globe, receiving a number of great reviews from the likes of Loud & Quiet, Clash, The Line of Best Fit and more.
-The album was praised highly by the Scottish media (The List, The Skinny, The Scotsman, The National) and made #2 in The Skinny’s Scottish Albums of the Year readers poll.
+Their album ‘Post Era’ launched at a sold out Stereo in January gained fans across the globe, receiving a number of great reviews from the likes of Loud & Quiet, Clash, The Line of Best Fit and made #2 in The Skinny’s Scottish Albums of the Year readers poll.
 LYLO also recorded two live sessions for BBC 6Music and BBC Radio Scotland Introducing where the band have been championed by Vic Galloway.
 In November they were awarded Scotland’s Best Live Act at the SAMA’s (Scottish Alternative Music Awards).
-‘LYLO dropped ‘Nothin’ New’ a brand new single late last year, released on El Rancho worldwide and via Born Loser Records in the U.S..
+‘LYLO dropped the brand new single late last year, released on El Rancho worldwide and via Born Loser Records in the U.S.A.

-Born out of a fertile guitar scene in Glasgow, Sweaty Palms are Acerbic, witty and armed with a plethora of sleazy, garage rock goodness, the bands singles ‘Queer Fatwa’, ‘Captain Of The Rugby Team’ and ‘Transit Paul’ hark to the dirtier, more honest side of guitar music recalling the likes of Fat White Family, The Birthday Party and The Fall.
+Born out of a fertile guitar scene in Glasgow, Sweaty Palms are Acerbic, witty and armed with a plethora of sleazy goodness – merging a loud, reverb-drenched garage sound with anxiety-ridden, psych-goth flourishes to create an unnervingly powerful experience.
+The bands singles ‘Queer Fatwa’, ‘Captain Of The Rugby Team’ and ‘Transit Paul’ hark to the dirtier, more honest side of guitar music recalling the likes of Fat White Family, The Birthday Party and The Fall.